 Property owners that do not comply with the City’s firebreak requirements may be infringed or prosecuted and/or hazard reduction work may be carried out by the City at the property owner’s expense.

-If fire prevention measures are carried out by burning, such burning must be in accordance with the relevant provisions of the Bush Fires Act 1954 and the City of Gosnells Animals, Environment and Nuisance Local Law 2009 which include the necessity for permits to burn for land not designated as General Rural or Special Rural areas.
+If fire prevention measures are carried out by burning, such burning must be in accordance with the relevant provisions of the Bush Fires Act 1954 and the City of Gosnells Public Health Local Law 2017.

 To report a fire hazard please contact Ranger Services on 9397 3000.